jmj0502/LSharp/README.md

 #### String module
 Allow users to perform string manipulation.
 ```
-	String.reverse("hello") // olleh.
+	String.reverse("hello") // "olleh".
-    String.substring("something else", 1); // omething else.
+    String.substring("something else", 1); // "omething else".
-    String.trim(" test ") // test.
+    String.trim(" test ") // "test".
     String.len("hello") // 5.
-    String.toUpper("Something") // SOMETHING.
+    String.toUpper("Something") // "SOMETHING".
-    String.toLower("SCREEAM") // screeam.
+    String.toLower("SCREEAM") // "screeam".
 	String.startsWith("test string", "te") // true.
-	String.slice("test", 0, 2) //  tes.
+	String.slice("test", 0, 2) //  "tes".
 	String.endsWith("test string", "string") // true.
 	String.contains("something in the way", "in") // true.
 	String.indexOf("hello", "o") // 4.
-	String.at("hello", 0) // h.
+	String.at("hello", 0) // "h".

-    // The `match` function takes the string we'll match against,
+    // The `match` returns a list of matches based on the provided pattern.
+It takes the following parameters:
-    // the regex pattern we'll match (expressed using another string, the language doesn't have a regex engine yet)
+    // 1.
+The string to match against.
-    // and a dictionary that will contain additional options (`insensitive` is the only possible option right now).
+    // 2.
+The regex pattern we'll use to perform the match operation (expressed as a string).
-    // The function will return a list containing all the captured groups.
+    // 3.
+A dictionary that will contain additional options (`insensitive` is the only supported option right now).
 	String.match("test 123", "[0-9]+", %{}); // ["123", "123"]
     String.match("Xd123456789", "(XD)([0-9]{8,}))", %{"insensitive": true}); // ["Xd123456789", "Xd", "123456789"].